hugmatj/fedora-ultimate-setup-script/README.md

 **Q**: Does this script disable the caps lock key?
 I've noticed that it works during login but after that it stops working altogether.

-**A**: It makes the caps lock into a delete for touch typing purposes, to change it modify this line before running:
+**A**: It makes the caps lock into a delete for touch typing purposes, to change it modify this line in the setup script before running:

 ```shell
  capslock_delete="false"